 If you were tagged in an Instagram story, you’ll see the mention at the top of your Activity tab.
 Click on the mention and then “Share To Story”.

-If you weren’t tagged in an Instagram story, you’ll have to screen record the Instagram story to be able to repost that content in the future.
+If you weren’t tagged in an Instagram story, you’ll have to screen record or otherwise screenshot the Instagram story to be able to repost that content in the future.

 Here’s how to repost Instagram feed content to your story: